One-Shot Triple-Resource Trade-Off in Quantum Channel Coding: Introduction

-In this paper, we propose a unified decoupling approach that allows us a simultaneous treatment of classical communication, quantum communication and shared entanglement.
-Namely, we consider a task in which classical and quantum messages are transmitted via a noisy quantum channel with the assistance of a limited amount of shared entanglement.
-This task was analyzed in \cite{hsieh2010entanglement} for an asymptotic scenario, whereas we consider the one-shot scenario based on the decoupling approach.
-The main result is that we derive a one-shot rate region for this task, which is simply represented in terms of the smooth conditional entropy of the channel.
-The direct and converse bounds for various communication tasks in one-shot scenario readily follow from the main result.
-In the asymptotic limit of infinitely many uses of the channel, the direct and converse bounds coincide and recover the full achievable rate region obtained in \cite{hsieh2010entanglement}.
-Thus, we substantially develop the unified decoupling approach for quantum channel coding.
+In this paper, we derive a one-shot generalization of the three-dimensional rate region obtained in \cite{hsieh2010entanglement}.
+Namely, we consider a task in which classical and quantum messages are transmitted via a noisy quantum channel with the assistance of a limited amount of shared entanglement, all in the one-shot scenario.
+The main result is that we derive inner and outer bonds for the one-shot rate region, which are represented in terms of the smooth conditional entropy of the channel.
+To our knowledge, this is the first time that trade-off relations that apply simultaneously to all the three resources of classical communication, quantum communication, and shared entanglement has been obtained in the one-shot channel coding scenario.
+In the asymptotic limit of infinitely many uses of the channel, the direct and converse bounds match and coincide with the achievable rate region obtained in \cite{hsieh2010entanglement}.
+As proved in \cite{hsieh2010entanglement}, the aforementioned capacity theorems in the special cases, such as the Holevo-Schumacher-Westmoreland theorem \cite{holevo98,schumacher97} and the Lloyd-Shor-Devetak theorem \cite{lloyd1997capacity,shor2002quantum,devetak2005private}, are obtained from their result as corollaries.
+Hence, our one-shot result also recovers the capacity theorems in the asymptotic limit in those special cases.
+Besides, the direct and converse bounds for various communication tasks in the one-shot scenario readily follow from our result.
+It should be noted, however, that in special cases, our result is not necessarily as strong as those in the previous literature.
+To compare our results quantitatively with those in the previous literature is left as a future work.